Monitoring is not easy. Period.

 There are numerous Kubernetes monitoring tools you can choose from.
 You’ll be fine starting with running your own monitoring infra like Kubernetes Dashboards.
 However, keep in mind that to reach the level of visibility of a fully-featured service like Sematext Monitoring you may have to add many additional components and end up with metrics upon metrics to monitor and tools upon tools to manage.

 Sematext supports Kubernetes Monitoring out-of-the-box.
 You get a complete overview of the control plane.
 All Kubernetes resources and their health is displayed on out-of-the-box dashboards.

 Kubernetes logs, including Kubernetes audit logs, are automatically parsed and structured.
-Kubernetes labels and container tags are collected to enrich logs, enabling easier and faster troubleshooting.
+Kubernetes labels and container tags are collected to enrich logs, enabling easier and faster troubleshooting, as are Kubernetes events.